dojo/docs/dojox/grid/EnhancedGrid.rst

 Introduction
 ============

 EnhancedGrid (dojox.grid.EnhancedGrid) provides a rich set of features that enhance the capabilities of base DataGrid.
-The following enhancements are implemented in Dojo 1.4:
+The following accessible enhancements are implemented in Dojo 1.4:

 * Nested Sorting
 * Built-in support for Indirect Selection (radio buttons and check boxes)
-* Declarative context menu
+* Declarative context menus
-* Selecting rows or columns by swiping
+* Selecting multiple rows or columns by swiping
 * Moving multiple rows or columns with drag-n-drop

-There is currently a project to implement a `Grid plugin architecture <dojox/grid/pluginAPI>`_.
-To be compatible with this work, EnhancedGrid features are implemented as plugins which can be loaded on demand.
+EnhancedGrid features are implemented as plugins which can be loaded on demand.
 As a result, the required features must first declared before they can be used.

 =====
 Usage